cap-js/docs/java/change-tracking.md

 By default, changes remain in your database even when their entities are deleted.

-If you want to delete changelogs together with your entities you must extend relevant domain entities with the `changelog.changeTracked` aspect.
+If you want to delete changelogs together with your entities, extend relevant domain entities with the `changelog.changeTracked` aspect.

 ```cds
 extend model.Books with changelog.changeTracked;
 ```

-If you want to enable deletion of changes per entity, you annotate the respective **domain entity** like this:
+To enable deletion of changes per entity, annotate the respective **domain entity** like this:

 ```cds
 annotate my.Orders.changes:change with @cascade: { delete };
 ```

-You can also enable cascading deletion for changelogs for all entities like this:
+To enable this for all entities in the model, add the following annotation to your model:

 ```cds
 annotate changelog.ChangeLink:change with @cascade: { delete };